shelleyyz/rez/README.md

 * Admin functionality

 ## Objectives
 * The app should have at least 3 models.
-Currently Category, Conversation, Mailbox, Relationship and User.
+Currently Category, Comment, Conversation, Post and User
 * Use partials to DRY (Don’t Repeat Yourself) up your views.
 * Handles invalid data.
 Forms in your application should validate data and handle incorrect inputs.
 Validate sign up information, verify valid email addresses and secure passwords.
 * Use Gems Use a GEM that talks to an API to add functionality to your app.